daq-tools/kotori/doc/source/development/tasks.rst

   | MQTT session of TwistedMqttAdapter "mqtt-hiveeyes" and receives all its messages.
 WTF!
   | => Try to migrate to *paho-mqtt*, in a multithreaded setup on top of ``client.loop_forever()`` for convenience.

+- [o] Use TLS for MQTT connections
+- [o] Improve log format: Put Python module namespace at the end of the line
+- [o] Use timestamp from Paho if not supplied via data message
+- [o] Add measurement count to INFO: [hiveeyes  ] measurements: 4.96 Hz, transactions: 5.00 tps
+- [o] Start dogfeeding by subscribing to ``$SYS/#``

 2016-03-30
 ==========